Data frame manipulation with dplyr

 # ℹ 1,694 more rows

-8 summarize() to compute (per-group) summary statistics
+8 summarize() to compute (groupwise) summary stats

 In combination with group_by(), the summarize() function can compute data summaries across groups of rows of a data frame.